Mosquitoes In North Carolina

 Aedes - They are the primary vectors for such diseases as the Zika virus, dengue, Chikungunya, and yellow fever.
 They have a narrow and usually black body.
 They have noticeable black and white markings on their bodies and legs.
 The females are further distinguished by the shape of their abdomen: it has a pointed tip.
 Another distinguishing feature of the female is its maxillary palps, which are shorter than the proboscis.
 They hold their bodies low and parallel to the ground.
 Their proboscis is pointed downward.

 Aedes mosquitoes are active only during the daytime.
 They live in water.
 Female adults lay their eggs on moist surfaces close to water.
 Their eggs are black in color.
 Old tires, cans, pots, and birdbaths are ideal places for them to lay their eggs.

 Mosquitoes undergo complete metamorphosis in their lifetime.
-The mosquitoes’ life cycle starts from being eggs, then onto the larvae stage, to pupae and finally the adult stage.
-Some species can live to as long as 5 to 6 months.
-For an insect, they live very long.
+The mosquitoes’ life cycle starts from being eggs, then onto the larvae stage, to pupae, and finally the adult stage.
+Some species can live for as long as 5 to 6 months.
+For insects, they live very long.